 - Coping skills around returning from active duty.

-University Disability Services
+University Disability Resources

 The University is committed to equal employment opportunity and nondiscrimination, which includes military veterans with disabilities.

 Harvard University Disability Resources helps students and employees with disabilities with assistive technology, work accommodations, and other services.